rtreharne/canvas-wizards/book/_build/html/_sources/intro.md

-# Welcome to Canvas for Admin Wizards
+# Welcome to Canvas Wizzards

 This book is for anyone who needs to perform gritty, repetitive tasks in Canvas.
 You might need to enrol many students on a course from a long list, build spreadsheets